 Most lead generation companies offer both shared and exclusive leads, although shared leads are more common.
-When you’re buying a shared lead, it means the lead can be sold up to five times, sometimes more, to different buyers.
+When you’re buying a shared lead, it means the lead can be sold up to 5 times ( and sometimes more) to different buyers.

-- Creates more value for consumers because they are able to obtain and compare multiple quotes
+- Shared leads create more value for consumers because they are able to obtain and compare multiple quotes.

 - If you don't have an optimal sales process, it will be hard for you to convert these leads into customers because one of the other lead buyers will jump on it before you do.

-- Creates a lack of transparency because buyers don’t have insights into how many times leads were sold and to whom
+- They create a lack of transparency because buyers don’t have insights into how many times leads were sold and to whom.

-- Lower conversion rates and more overhead spent nurturing leads
+- It may result in lower conversion rates and more overhead spent nurturing leads.

-- Lower average ticket prices than exclusive leads
+- Shared leads often have lower average ticket prices than exclusive leads.

 What is an "Exclusive Lead"?

-- Puts you at an advantage because you are more likely to contact leads first
+- Exclusive leads put you at an advantage because you are in direct content with leads.

-- Exclusive leads give more possibility to target certain service areas (if required)
+- Exclusive leads give you the possibility to target certain service areas (if required).

 Exclusive vs Shared: What is right for you?

 The good thing about exclusive vs. shared leads—and all other nuances involved in lead generation services—is that you’re free to tinker with things.
 Take a close look at your analytics.
-Keeping tabs on what is working in your advertising strategies and what isn’t is essential if you want to grow and continue to grow.
+Keeping tabs on what is working in your advertising strategies and what isn’t is essential if you want to continue to grow your company.

-Consider your particular company’s offerings, strengths, and weaknesses.
-And of chief importance, consider your budget.
+When making your decision it's crucial that you carefully consider your company’s offerings, strengths, and weaknesses.
+Of chief importance, consider your budget.
 Lastly, consider the real return on investment potential.
 You may find that spending more on exclusive leads will, in all likelihood, lead to higher profit margins.